nextflow-io/nextflow/docs/config.md

 : When `true` overwrites any existing DAG file with the same name (default: `false`).

 `dag.verbose`
-: :::{versionadded} 23.10.0
+: :::info[Version added: 23.10.0]
   :::
 : *Only supported by the HTML and Mermaid renderers.*
 : When `false`, channel names are omitted, operators are collapsed, and empty workflow inputs are removed (default: `false`).

-Read the {ref}`dag-visualisation` page to learn more about the workflow graph that can be generated by Nextflow.
+Read the `dag-visualisation` page to learn more about the workflow graph that can be generated by Nextflow.

-(config-docker)=

 ### Scope `docker`